How To: Free network monitoring

 How to use 100 sensors to keep an eye on

 critical points in your IT – at no cost

-The Nuremberg-based company Paessler AG's PRTG Network Monitor is a professional solution for monitoring complete IT environments.
+The Nuremberg-based company Paessler AG's PRTG is a professional solution for monitoring complete IT environments.
 From hardware and virtualized environments to data traffic and applications, PRTG monitors availability and performance.
 The price of the solution is based on the number of 'sensors' used – that’s what Paessler calls the individual measuring points.
-Every license, even the free PRTG 100, offers the complete range of functions.
+Every license, even the Freeware Edition, offers the complete range of functions.

-Paessler offers 100 sensors in the free version.
+Paessler offers 100 sensors in the Freeware Edition.

-In this first example, PRTG 100 is used as Syslog and SNMP Trap Receiver.
+In this first example, the Freeware Edition is used as Syslog and SNMP trap receiver.
 Syslogs and SNMP traps deliver a lot of information to devices in the form of text messages, which are delivered to a corresponding receiver.

 The messages are collected and can be filtered and sorted, then serve as a basis for alerts, notifications and reports.
 You’re left with 99 sensors that can be used as Syslog and SNMP trap receivers for individual, important devices or for other purposes entirely.

 A website is a company's business card, showcase and retail outlet.
 However, if just entering a shop takes too long, most customers won’t even come in.
 Constant, comprehensive monitoring is necessary in order to guarantee fast response times and general availability of a website.